-Since early in the last century the Society’s “Royal” Charter has figured large in the consciousness of many members.
+Since early in the last century the RASC’s “Royal” Charter has figured large in the consciousness of many members.
 The fact that we are in the select company of institutions enjoying the privilege of using the adjective Royal has been and continues to be a source of pride.
-This paper recounts the story of how we achieved that distinction, and reproduces our “Royal” charter for the first time in these pages.
-Given the momentous changes in Society governance currently underway, the present is an opportune time to place our royal appellation in its true context.
+No one, however, can recall ever having seen our "Royal" charter, and to find out why, read below...

 Dr. A.D.
 Watson (1859-1926), RASC President in 1916-1917 (Broughton 1994, 101), expressed sadness that long-time member Mungo Turnbull (1817/1825-1902) “...died before the incorporation of the Society under its present royal charter” (emphasis mine, as throughout; Watson 1917, 52; Broughton 1994, 101; Barr and Walter Meyer zu Erpen, Watson; on Turnbull, see Rosenfeld 2012, and Rosenfeld & Luton 2012).